Tools4everBV/HelloID-Conn-Prov-Source-HelloID-RoleModel/EntraID/README.md

 ### Configuring App Permissions
 The [Microsoft Graph documentation](https://docs.microsoft.com/en-us/graph) provides details on which permission are required for each permission type.

-To assign your application the right permissions, navigate to <b>Azure Portal > Azure Active Directory >App Registrations</b>.
+To assign your application the right permissions, navigate to <b>Entra Portal > Entra ID >App Registrations</b>.
 Select the application we created before, and select “<b>API Permissions</b>” or “<b>View API Permissions</b>”.
 To assign a new permission to your application, click the “<b>Add a permission</b>” button.
 From the “<b>Request API Permissions</b>” screen click “<b>Microsoft Graph</b>”.